Choi-SeokHeum/sample/VehicleDataConsumer_README.md

 # Vehicle-Data-Consumer
 vehicle-data-consumer is connected with `OnBoardProvider` in `CDLDaemon` to receive the vehicle data using dbus.
-After receiving the vehicle data, provides to cluster-hmi-applpication.
+After receiving the vehicle data, provides them to cluster-hmi-applpication.

 ## Installation
 ### Tested Environment
 vehicle-data-consumer is implemented and tested on:
 * VMWare Workstation 12 Player (12.1.1 build-3770994)
 * Ubuntu 14.04 64bit
-* Qt 5.6.1 (for test application)
+* Qt 5.6.1

 ### Precondition
 To build vehicle-data-consumer, following package are required
 * CommonAPI 3.1.5 (including DBus and SOME/IP Runtime)
-* automotive-dlt 2.15 (or later)
 * Boost 1.54 (or later)
    * log, system, thread

 ### Clone Source Codes
 Clone source codes from GENIVI GitHub using following command in the terminal window: